OpenBagTwo/chappeau/README.md

 "Filename" for 3D printing: `oddish.gcode`

 _**Bonus**: use seagrass instead of regular grass and you'll get a yellow oddish, which is part of OpenBagTwo family lore_.
-Put in a radish instead, and you'll get a red variant dubbed an "Ancestor."
+Put in a ~~radish~~ beetroot instead, and you'll get a red variant dubbed an "Ancestor."

 #### [Scarlet Pearl](https://www.youtube.com/pearlescentmoon)